Skip to main content

-Superannuation Funds require contribution information detailing how payments are allocated to their members.
-The Append Superannuation file option is used when you wish to report details for two or more superannuation funds to the same Superannuation Fund Administrator or through a Clearing House.
+Superannuation Funds require information detailing payments for their members.
+The Append File checkbox is used to include details for two or more superannuation funds to the same Clearing House or Superannuation Fund Administrator.

 SuperStream, a package of measures designed by the Australian Government to improve the efficiency of the superannuation system, imposes a new standard in superannuation reporting.
 As the data standards require you to forward superannuation remittances electronically, you need to set up a File Layout and attach it to your Funds.